UdelaRInterior/ansible-role-proxmox-create-kvm/README.md

 api_password: "pass1234" ## Better put passwords in a vault, ex. [group_vars | host_vars]/{{ inventory_hostname }}/vault/main.yml
 node_deploy_password: D3pl0y_pwd

+start_after_create: false # Turn on the VM once created.
+Whether created from scratch or cloned

 # If the VM is cloned, the other parameters are not used, the assigned hardware characteristics are inherited from the cloned VM
 clone_from_existing: false        # FALSE: create a new VM  -  TRUE: clone an existing VM
 full_clone: true                  # FALSE: linked clone  -  TRUE: full clone ## See https://github.com/UdelaRInterior/ansible-role-proxmox-create-kvm/issues/2